Fix iPhone 13 Overheating and Won't Turn On

 You can use the Apple-provided way if your iPhone is getting detected by the system properly as there are times when third-party software is able to more comprehensively detect hardware than first-party software.

-Step 1: Connect your iPhone to your computer and launch iTunes (on older macOS) or Finder on newer macOS versions
+Step 1: Connect your iPhone to your computer and launch iTunes (on older macOS or Windows) or Finder on newer macOS versions

 Step 2: After the app detects your iPhone, click Restore in iTunes/ Finder.